Butterfly Tattoo Meanings

 - Tiny tattoos can blur and fade over time, and they sometimes end up looking like a blob.
 If you want your butterfly tattoo to last forever, it’s better to invest your time and your skin into something larger.

 - They’re often placed in vulnerable areas, like fingers and wrists.
-If you use your hands a lot, your tattoo is going to age poorly.
+If you use your hands a lot, your tattoo will age poorly.

 The butterfly tattoo is a common tattoo idea for many not only because of its aesthetic beauty but also because of what it symbolizes.